 Dr Devika Singh, Affiliated Scholar at the Centre of South Asian Studies: her research interests include the writing of Indian art and architectural history, the redeployment of the past in modern Indian thought and artistic practices, the history and reception of modernism in India and more broadly the global reconfiguration of modernism.

-Dr Sujit Sivasundaram, Reader in World History in the Faculty of History and Fellow of Gonville and Caius College: Dr Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.
+Dr Sujit Sivasundaram, Director of the Centre of South Asian Studies, Reader in World History in the Faculty of History and Fellow of Gonville and Caius College: Dr Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.